cqdinh/cqdinh.github.io/resume.md

 ## Experience
 ### IBM Cloud Managed Application Services, Rochester, MN - Software Internship
 #### Summer 2018
 I enabled SAP build teams to track their progress and find bottlenecks by designing and implementing a Gantt chart visualization of the SAP build process using node.js, Javascript, d3.js, PUG, and CSS.
 Stored log data is read from a Java server and rendered using d3.js.
 Since there may be a large number of steps and some are automated while others are manual, I implemented custom zoom and pan functionality to allow the user to view subsets of the processes at varying timescales.
+As part of my internship, I learned Agile practices by participating in regular team meetings and frequently getting feedback from the people on my team who would be using the visualization I created.

 ##### Skills Learned
 * Javascript
 * d3.js
 * node.js
+* Agile

 ### UMBC Multi-Agent Planning and Learning Lab - Undergraduate Research
 #### Fall 2017 - Spring 2018